Torsion siege engine: Roman

 The Romans obtained their knowledge of artillery from the Greeks.
 In ancient Roman tradition, women were supposed to have given up their hair for use in catapults, which has a later example in Carthage in 148-146 BC.
-Torsion artillery, especially ballistae came into heavy usage during the First Punic War and was so common by the Second Punic War that Plautus remarked in the Captivi that “Meus est ballista pugnus, cubitus catapulta est mihi” (“The ballista is my fist, the catapult is my elbow").
+Torsion artillery, especially ballistas came into heavy usage during the First Punic War and was so common by the Second Punic War that Plautus remarked in the Captivi that “Meus est ballista pugnus, cubitus catapulta est mihi” (“The ballista is my fist, the catapult is my elbow").

 By 100 AD, the Romans had begun to permanently mount artillery, whereas previously machines had traveled largely disassembled in carts.
 Romans made the Greek ballista more portable, calling the hand-held version manuballista and the cart-mounted type carroballista.
 They also made use of a one armed torsion stone-projector named the onager.
 The earliest extant evidence of the carroballista is on Trajan's Column.
-Between 100 and 300 AD, every Roman legion had a battery of ten onagers and 55 cheiroballistae hauled by teams of mules.
+Between 100 and 300 AD, every Roman legion had a battery of ten onagers and 55 cheiroballistas hauled by teams of mules.
 After this, there were legionaries called ballistarii whose exclusive purpose was to produce, move, and maintain catapults.

 In later antiquity the onager began to replace the more complicated two-armed devices.
 The Greeks and Romans, with advanced methods of military supply and armament, were able to readily produce the many pieces needed to build a ballista.
 In the later 4th and 5th centuries as these administrative structures began to change, simpler devices became preferable because the technical skills needed to produce more complex machines were no longer as common.
 Vegetius, Ammianus Marcellinus, and the anonymous "De rebus bellicis" are our first and most descriptive sources on torsion machines, all writing in the 4th century AD.
 A little later, in the 6th century, Procopius provides his description of torsion devices.
-All use the term ballistae and provide descriptions similar to those of their predecessors.
+All use the term ballistas and provide descriptions similar to those of their predecessors.